 Is it dangerous for stool to remain in the colon for a long time period?
 Can this cause other diseases?

-Are changes in hormones a cause of constipation?
+Can changes in hormones cause constipation?

 Is constipation caused by low intake of fiber or fluid?

 Fiber clearly increases stool bulk and frequency, and decreases transit time in healthy people, and may benefit individuals with relatively minor or occasional constipation.
 However, for chronic or more severe constipation no significant benefit has been demonstrated.

 So far, research does not support increasing fluid intake to relieve constipation, but dehydration should be avoided.

 Is the long-term use of stimulant laxatives for constipation unhealthy or unsafe?

 In the only controlled study conducted to date, constipated patients treated with stimulant laxatives did not develop damage to their colons when compared to controls who did not receive laxatives.
 Hence, it is unlikely that stimulant laxatives are harmful when used at recommended doses.
 Nevertheless, the use of excessive laxatives over long periods has led to some serious metabolic consequences.

 Although tolerance to laxatives has not been well studied in humans, animal data do not support development of tolerance.
 There are no data that suggests that laxatives are addictive or habit forming.
 Overall, the available data indicates that laxatives are safe and effective treatments for constipation.
 If patients with constipation find that their treatments are becoming less effective, then it is time to consult a doctor about alternatives.

 How long can a person go without having a bowel movement before seeking medical attention?
 Could this ever become urgent and warrant a trip to the emergency room?